Picha: Biography

 Jean-Paul Walravens, quickly fascinated by drawing, studied at the Institute of Fine Arts Saint-Luc.
 In 1960, he contributed his work as a caricaturist and cartoonist for many newspapers and magazines around the world including National Lampoon and The New York Times.
 During this period, he adopted the pseudonym Picha.
 A passion for drawing led Picha to the world of comics.
-He is the author of several books, as Picha at Club Med (1971) or Persona non grata (1975).
+He is the author of several books, such as Picha at Club Med (1971) and Persona non grata (1975).

-After this period, he went on to animation.
-In 1975, he co-directed the film Tarzoon: Shame of the Jungle, a raunchy parody of the Tarzan stories by Edgar Rice Burroughs.
+After this period, he went on to work in animation.
+In 1975, he conceived, co-wrote and co-directed the film Tarzoon: Shame of the Jungle, a raunchy parody of the Tarzan stories by Edgar Rice Burroughs.
+The original English version, which was produced alongside the French version, was written by National Lampoon writers Anne Beatts and Michael O'Donoghue and featured the voices of comedians then known only for their work on The National Lampoon Radio Hour, including Christopher Guest, Brian Doyle-Murray, Bill Murray and John Belushi as his Radio Hour character Guru Craig Baker, the Perfect Master.
 The film was a huge success in its home country Belgium and in France, but ran through troubles with the Edgar Rice Burroughs Estate when the estate sued the creators of the film for plagiarism.
 The estate lost the case when the creators stated that the film was a parody.
 However, when the film was released in the U.S., the estate demanded that the film title and main character "Tarzoon" be changed due to the film's nature degrading the Tarzan name.
-In 1979, the now R-rated film was released under the title Shame Of The Jungle, and was rewritten by Saturday Night Live writers Anne Beatts and Michael O'Donoghue and was dubbed by John Belushi, Johnny Weissmuller, Jr., Bill Murray, and several others.
-Despite these efforts, the film was a critical and financial flop.
+In 1979, the now R-rated film was released under the title Shame Of The Jungle, and was a critical and financial flop.